bureaugewas/DAMP/README.md

                         auth=(client_id, client_secret))
 print(response)
 ```
-7.
+7. The newly created endpoint should now appear in the user interface

-Updating data via endpoint
+## Updating data via endpoint
-5. Updating will update an existing endpoint using a PUT method
+5. Updating will update an existing endpoint using a PUT method:
 ```
 headers = {'Content-type': 'application/json'}
 body = {"name":"<name">,